wavemaker/docs/learn/on-premise/wme-extract-patch.md

 ---
 ---

-Assuming you have already downloaded the patch and kept inside /home/ubuntu folder of the platform instance.
+Assuming you have already downloaded the patch and kept inside user home folder of the platform instance.

 ### Extract the package of the patch